tmarktaylor/monotable/doc/contributing.rst

 Tests are executed by pytest.

 Versioning complies with Semantic versioning described by the Python Packaging User Guide.
+Please see section `Choosing a versioning scheme`_.

 The test suite checks that all uses of the version number are the same.
 The developer can update the version number in __init__.py and then let the test suite failures show the other usages.